Information on this page:

 Mirrielees is an apartment residence used primarily for upperclass students.
 During autumn quarter, graduate students will be assigned to the fourth floor.
 At the end of autumn, those students will move to other locations in graduate housing and undergraduates returning to campus will be assigned to those apartments.

 Mirrielees was built in 1972, originally as part of the nearby Escondido Village graduate community.
 Each furnished apartment has a small living-dining area, a kitchen, and bathroom.
 Mirrielees houses approximately 290 students with one person per bedroom – two-bedroom apartments house two people and three-bedroom apartments house three people.
-Mirrielees is one of the housing options in the Gender-neutral housing program.
+Mirrielees is one of the housing options in the Gender-inclusive housing program.

 Mirrielees is an enjoyable community, and as apartment living offers independence and privacy.
 With an involved residence staff—Resident Fellows, Resident Assistants, a peer health educator, and two RCCs during the academic year —there is plenty of support.
 Wide social activities are offered as well.